kmaterna/Tutorial_research_skills/Coding_basics/4_GMT/readme.md

 ## Project 3:
 * Make a map of GPS velocities in Northern California.
 Plot faults, and add earthquakes.
 Include km scale bar and velocity scale.
+* Next step: Add the strain I2nd.nc as a grdfile onto your map.
+Use this to learn about color palettes and colormaps.
-Bonus: Add topography and provide a topography color scale.
+* Bonus: Add topography and provide a topography color scale.
 * When you're done, put a .png of the map into the Github repo's readme to make it look beautiful!